 And I mean it.
-Be prepared the trip may be cancelled, postponed, you’ll end up in a completely different place or you’ll spend the whole trip wiping tears.
+Be prepared mentally for everything that may happen before, during, or after the trip.
+It may even turn out no trip will be happening.
+Things like delays, cancellations, ending up in a completely different place or wiping tears half-day is normal.
 Think of the impossible and be prepared for every eventuality.
 Cranky kid, broken leg, peed comrade, whatever comes to your mind.
 Of course, those are the worst cases scenarios.
-It may be a fairy tale and your kid will hike 15 kilometres as you wanted, but really, be prepared for literally everything.
+Of course, It may also be a fairy tale and your kid will hike 15 kilometres as you wanted, but really, get ready for some shock.

 TAKE INTO ACCOUNT KID CAPABILITIES

 Don’t plan every minute of the trip.
 I did that mistake back on the trip to Prague, by planning and making a reservation to different spots at a certain hour.
-After all, I ended up cancelling events and calling off reservation in the restaurants.
+After all, I ended up canceling events and calling off-reservation in the restaurants.
 Travelling with kids is not about imposing a list of must-see places.
 It’s about spending time together as a family and having fun exploring new places.
 It’s good to have the itinerary prepared, but only as an inspiration.
 Know what’s fun to do and see in a particular place, but don’t rush from one place to another.
-Get acquainted with the neighbourhood you’re visiting and propose an alternative.
+Get acquainted with the neighborhood you’re visiting and propose an alternative if your kid is bored or tired.
 Kids love places like ZOO, aquariums and interactive museums, so get ready to spend there even a whole day.
 Chill out.

 DON’T PLAN WAY AHEAD

-I know planning a trip helps us adults survive from boredom and daily routine.
-Happiness already kicks in on the sketching phase.
-And counting days till the dream trip come through helps throughout the workweek.
+I know planning a trip helps us, adults survive from boredom and daily routine.
+Happiness kicks in during the sketching phase and therefore counting days till the dream trip comes true helps throughout the workweek.
 But what happens two days prior to the trip?
 Fever, cough, unexpected school project, you name it.
 It’s better to be surprised than disappointed.
-I always have few places in mind, few possibilities to choose from depending on the weather.
+I always have a few places in mind, few possibilities to choose from depending on the weather, family’s mood, and our strength.
 And this is how we live, from weekend to weekend.

 There’s always a brain behind every operation and it’s no different this time.
 You, as a parent are fully capable of organizing the whole trip.
 From choosing a place worth seeing for both you and your children, through checking the neighborhood and inventing a plan B if needed, to packing kids’ stuff and snacks for the whole family.